 3D modeling: Understand the concept of creating 3D models.

-Spatial computing: Develop skills in spatial computing, or computing that involve three-dimensional space.
+Spatial computing: Develop skills in spatial computing or computing that involves three-dimensional space.

 AR devices: Learn how AR devices like head-mounted displays or handheld controllers work with AR programs.